qm2/NanoSpring/README.md

 ## Example Usage of NanoSpring
 This section contains several examples for compression and decompression with various modes and options.
 The compressed file uses the ```.NanoSpring``` extension as a convention.
 The decompressed file uses the ```.reads``` extension as a convention.
+If installed using conda, use the command `NanoSpring` instead of `./NanoSpring`.

 For compressing file.fastq using default 20 threads.
 ```